 Who'd have thunk it??
-Not known as a scientific hub, Puerto Rico certainly surprised me when I learned that this technological marvel was nestled in the hills of Arecibo.
+Not known as a scientific hub, Puerto Rico has a technological marvel was nestled in the hills of Arecibo.
 The dish measures a thousand feet in diameter and spans about 20 acres, and is also the most sensitive radio telescope in the world.

 There's a chance you've seen the Arecibo radio telescope, even if you've never been to Puerto Rico before.
 In the climactic last scene in the James Bond movie Goldeneye, the (inevitable) showdown between 007 and the bad guy takes place right here.

 Puerto Rico Is Roughly the Size of Connecticut

 Given its population (it's one of the most densely populated islands in the world), Puerto Rico is a relatively small place.
 If it was a state, it would be down near the bottom of the list in terms of size, and that includes the network of islands around the mainland.
 For those of you traveling from New England, don't worry: In every other way, Puerto Rico is about as far removed from Connecticut as you can think of!